 Premium hosting benefits include faster site speed, better security, more automation and control in terms of WordPress updates, and world class customer support.
 Let’s consider a couple of the best ones.

-Any of these three premium providers will do a great job for you, but our clear favourite is Cloudways.
-The three are similar with regard to their offering, but Cloudways comes in at a much lower price point, with almost all features unlimited and has blazing fast speeds!
+My clear favourite is Cloudways.
+Cloudways comes in at a much lower price point compared to other providers, with almost all features unlimited and blazing fast speeds!

-Cloudways is designed to work seamlessly with WordPress, utilises the latest in performance upgrades, has 24/7 support via ticket, chat, or phone (with almost zero wait time).
+Cloudways is designed to work seamlessly with WordPress and utilises the latest in performance upgrades to speed up your WordPress website.
+And has 24/7 support via chat (with almost zero wait time).

 Your Web Support Arsenal

-By using WordPress as your platform, hosted by SiteGround, you build your web presence on a solid foundation of security, simple construction, and all the versatility that you need to grow – when you need it.
+By using WordPress as your platform, you build your web presence on a solid foundation of security, simple construction, and all the versatility that you need to grow – when you need it.